securesign/secure-sign-operator/docs/tsa-key-rotation.md

 1. To verify images signed before the rotation, you can find the previous certificate chain in secrets with a prefix of tsa-signer-config-*.
 2. The certificate chain currently used by the Timestamp Authority Service will have the label rhtas.redhat.com/tsa.certchain.pem: certificateChain.
-3. The new certificate chain will be propagated to the TUF targets/ directory and the targets.json file.

 ## Prerequisites
 Before you begin, ensure that: